bhk/scam/intro.md

 The `>` prompt indicates that it is waiting to accept a SCAM expression.
 Let's define a function.

-    > (define (hello name)
+    > (define (hello ?name)
     +    (print "Hello " (or name "world") "!"))

 The `+` prompt indicates that more input is required to complete the SCAM expression.
 The `print` function is a SCAM builtin that outputs its arguments to stdout.
+The `?` before `name` indicates that it is an optional argument.
 Now that we have defined a function, let's call it.

     > (hello)
     Hello world!